mvolkmann/blog/src/meteor.md

 });
 ```

-If you prefer to use promises, implement a utility function
+If you prefer to use promises instead of callback functions,
-that wraps calls in a `Promise` as follows:
+implement a utility function that wraps calls in a `Promise` as follows:

 ```js
 export function call(name, ...args) {